abbasnake/custom-interval-timer/README.md

 - add sets progression bar as well
 - back button to return to setup screen
 - screen brighter on pause
+- color constants are in two places (scss variables and util/constants)